Tim Draper: Personal life

 Draper played several sports from a young age, including tennis, baseball and basketball.
-At a height of 193.0 cm (6 ft 4 in), Draper continues to play basketball several times a week with a regular group of players including his son, Adam Draper.

-Three of Draper's also children have venture funds.
+Three of Draper's children also have venture funds.
 Adam Draper is the managing director of Boost VC.
 Jesse Draper is the managing director of Halogen VC, and Billy Draper is the managing director of Path Ventures.

 Politics

 Draper has spoken out for free markets and entrepreneurship globally, and against Sarbanes-Oxley regulations, stating that they limit the viability of taking companies public.